techno-solutionist-collective/dreadlocks/README.md

 `dreadlocks`
 ==

-> :lock: A cross-platform file-locking software library for Python.
+> :lock: A cross-platform file-locking software library for Python that
+> supports thread-level locks, process-level locks, and both simultaneously.

 ### Licensing